Ateneo de Tuguegarao: Brief history

 The Ateneo de Tuguegarao had no grade school, and was an all-male school.
 A college department was added to the High School in June 1947.
 Until 1953 it had only a two-year Pre-Law course and a two-year Commerce course.
 In 1953, government recognition of a four-year Commerce course was obtained.

 It was a small school, and the collegiate offerings were limited to Pre-Law and Commerce courses.
 During the early years, the college student body was almost equally divided into Pre-Law and Commerce students.
 The courses have been chosen with regard for local circumstances.
 The Commerce course would prepare the students for local business enterprises, and many of the Pre-Law students went to law schools in Manila.
 These Pre-Law students were encouraged by the Ateneo to attend a law school under Catholic auspices as they have received a solid foundation on their catholic faith in college.
 Approximately fifty percent of the High School graduates go on to college; of these approximately two thirds go to Manila, the rest continue at the Ateneo de Tuguegarao.

 The Rev. Leo McGovern, S.J. was the first Jesuit Director of the Ateneo de Tuguegarao.
 He was succeeded in January 1947 by the Rev. Walter F. Hyland, S.J. who remained as Director until July 1948 when the Rev. Ralph M. O'Neill, S.J. was appointed Vice Rector.
 Father O'Neill became Rector in September 1951, until succeeded in that office in 1952 by the Rev. Rosalino Pascua, S.J.
 Father Pascua is to be reckoned among the "noteworthy features" of the Ateneo de Tuguegarao, for he had been active in the school since the Jesuits first came in 1946.
+Father Antonio Cuna was the school's rector by 1958.